Arrow-Green/react-redux-boilerplate/README.md

 <br />

-<div align="center">A minimal, beginner friendly React-Redux with saga middleware boilerplate with Ant design and all the industry best practices</div>
+<div align="center">A minimal, beginner friendly React-Redux, saga middleware boilerplate with Ant design and all the industry best practices</div>

 <br />